ArturoCode/arturocode/README-EN.md

 [Spanish Version](https://github.com/ArturoCode/ArturoCode/blob/main/README.md)

-📜 I’m currently finishing my final year of Web Development doing an internship as a Full Stack Developer at Acevedo.
-I have also done several courses of technology platforms such as OpenWebinars, Platzi or Crehana, etc. In addition, I'm also a IT Technician and I've worked in AlcalaBC and Serconi offering IT advice and technical support.
+📜 I’m finishing my final year of my Bachelor's Degree in Web Application Development doing an internship as a Full Stack Developer at Acevedoand I have complemented my studies with courses in technology platforms such as OpenWebinars, Platzi or Crehana, among others.
+In addition, I'm also a IT Technician and I've worked in companies such as AlcalaBC and Serconi in IT consulting and technical support positions.

 🌍 I'm based in Madrid.

-⚡ You can see my [LinkedIn profile](https://www.linkedin.com/in/arturo-urbanos-vara).
+⚡ You can see my [portfolio](https://arturocode.github.io/) or my [LinkedIn profile](https://www.linkedin.com/in/arturo-urbanos-vara).

 ✉️  You can contact me at [arturocodedev@gmail.com](mailto:arturocodedev@gmail.com).